WIC vs. Food Stamps

 The application for SNAP can generally be completed online, in person or by mail depending on your state.
 You will need to contact the appropriate state agency to find out more information.
 While you can also complete a WIC online application in some states, you will generally need to set up an appointment to complete the WIC application process.

-WIC and SNAP Eligibility Requirements
+Learn About WIC and SNAP Requirements

 While WIC and SNAP have different eligibility requirements, they generally share the same income guidelines.
 This is due to the fact that in most states, the same agency administers both programs.
 This means that your state’s WIC income guidelines are most likely the same as your state’s SNAP program guidelines.
 In fact, you may automatically be eligible for the WIC program after applying to SNAP.
 To meet these income requirements, your income must within a certain percentage of the Federal Poverty Level (FPL).
 Additionally, both applicants must be residents in the state they are applying in to meet WIC and SNAP eligibility requirements.